andreacorbellini/andreacorbellini.github.io/src/content/pages/about.md

 Slug: about
 Status: published

-I'm a software developer, currently living in Seattle and working for AWS, specifically in the [KMS](https://aws.amazon.com/kms/) team.
+I'm a software developer from Italy, currently living in [Seattle](https://en.wikipedia.org/wiki/Seattle), and working on the [key management service](https://aws.amazon.com/kms/) at AWS.

 I'm passionate about: